Falieson/planetx-voting-machine/.projects/simpleVotingMachine/product/Plan.md

 # Plan
 ```
-0. Setup and Plan
-  A) Get a working base structure for Redux/Meteor
-  B) Laydown the plan in this commit

-1. Simple Voting Machine
-  A) Fixture Data for Top Candidates
-    - db records, schema, validation
-    - fixtureImages
-  B) List Candidates
-    - Candidate Card: Image and Label
-    - List of Candidates
-  C) Select Candidate
-    - Component: (**CTA**) Vote for Selected Candidate
-    - Redux: HandleCandidateSelection
-  D) Submit Ballot
-    - Redux: HandleCandidateSubmission
-    - DB: Save Ballot - Record Vote

 2. Record and Update Vote with a User Account
   A) Registration Form UI and Header
-    - UI for Registration and Form
+    [x] UI for Registration and Form
-    - Use transition to show UI when candidate is selected
+    [x] Use transition to show UI when candidate is selected
   B) Create Account in DB
-    - Put account info in Store
+    [x] Put account info in Store
-    - Register User && Associate Ballot with UserId
+    [x] Register User && Associate Ballot with UserId
-    - InfoSec: only this.userId can access ballot, remove password details from store on success
+    [x] InfoSec: only this.userId can access ballot, remove password details from store on success
-    - Validate Fields
+    [x] Validate Fields
   C) Returning Users
-    - Router to Login Page
+    [x] Router to Login Page
-    - Account SignIn Form
+    [ ] Account Login Form
-    - Restore and Update Ballot
+    [ ] Restore and Update Ballot

 3. Tally Votes and Display Results
   A) Totals Collections
   B) Bar Graph Votes in “Today’s” Daily Battle
   C) Line Graph Votes cumulatively per day
-  D) Router to Results Page, Signin/Login Page
+  D) Router to Results Page, Login Page

 4. Deploy to test server
   A) Choosing a Host: Digital Ocean or Galaxy?